devchallenges-io/curriculum/2-responsive-web/1-html-css/5-css-position.md

+---
+seo:
+  title: "Master CSS Positioning: A Beginner's Guide to Web Layouts"
+  description: "Master CSS positioning and create responsive websites with our step-by-step guide for beginners.
+Learn static, relative, absolute, fixed, and sticky positioning."
+faqs:
+  - What is static positioning in CSS?
+  - Static positioning is the default positioning model for HTML elements.
+Elements with static positioning are placed in the normal document flow, and their position is determined by their order in the HTML.
+They do not respond to top, right, bottom, or left properties.
+  - How does relative positioning work?
+  - Relative positioning allows you to adjust an element's position relative to its original position in the document flow.
+When an element is set to relative, you can use top, right, bottom, or left properties to move it without affecting the layout of other elements.
+  - What are the key features of absolute positioning?
+  - Absolute positioning removes an element from the normal document flow and positions it relative to its nearest positioned ancestor (an ancestor with a position property other than static).
+If there is no such ancestor, it will be positioned relative to the initial containing block (usually the viewport).
+  - What is fixed positioning and when should I use it?
+  - "Fixed positioning allows an element to stay in a fixed position on the screen even when the page is scrolled.
+This is useful for creating elements like navigation bars that remain visible at all times.
+A common implementation involves setting 'position: fixed;' along with top and left properties."
+  - Can you explain sticky positioning?
+  - Sticky positioning is a hybrid of relative and fixed positioning.
+An element with sticky positioning behaves like a relatively positioned element until it crosses a specified threshold (defined by top, right, bottom, or left), after which it behaves like a fixed element.
+This is useful for headers that stick at the top during scrolling.
+  - How does z-index affect stacking order in CSS?
+  - The z-index property controls the stacking order of positioned elements that overlap.
+Elements with a higher z-index value will appear on top of those with lower values.
+The stacking context can also be influenced by factors such as parent elements' z-index and their position property.
+---

 # Master CSS Positioning: A Step-by-Step lesson for Beginners

 CSS positioning is a fundamental concept in web design that allows developers to control the layout of HTML elements on a page.
 For beginners, understanding CSS positioning is crucial for creating responsive and visually appealing websites.
 This lesson will guide you through the different position values in CSS: